troutacular/_starter/README.md

 # Getting Started

-If you want to set things up manually, download `_starter`.
+Download `_starter` and change the project to reflect the name of the theme you will be developing.
 You'll need to do a multi-step find and replace on the name in all the templates (yes this was based off of [underscores] at one point).

 1. Search for `'_starter'` (inside single quotations) to capture the text domain.
 2. Search for `_starter_` to capture all the function names.